Pick Up and Return Your Library Materials

 Please contact us using our online form.

-Last updated: May 25 to include information about late fees; June 1 to include information about additional drop boxes; June 3 to include more information about how to prepare for curbside pick-up; June 4 to include additional information about safety measures and curbside pick-up service; June 8 to include information about branch selection for curbside service and compatible Internet browsers; June 15 to note 68 branches and 71 branches are available for curbside pick-up service and drop-off service, respectively; June 18 to include information about pick-up bags; June 22 to update information about curbside pick-up of holds; June 27 to note 69 branches and 72 branches are available for pick-up service and drop-off service, respectively; June 30 to remove the mention of "curbside" and reorder information; July 6 to note 70 branches and 73 branches are available for pick-up service and drop-off service, respectively, and to include information about the City of Toronto's Mandatory Mask or Face Covering Bylaw; June 7 to include link to TPL's policy on Mandatory Use of Mask or Face Covering within Toronto Public Library Branches; July 13 to include information about extended services; August 10 to include information about holds pick-up service without an appointment; August 17 and October 21 to update information about holds pick-up service; Nov 24 to include information about pick-up service updates within Ontario's COVID-19 response framework.
+Last updated: May 25 to include information about late fees; June 1 to include information about additional drop boxes; June 3 to include more information about how to prepare for curbside pick-up; June 4 to include additional information about safety measures and curbside pick-up service; June 8 to include information about branch selection for curbside service and compatible Internet browsers; June 15 to note 68 branches and 71 branches are available for curbside pick-up service and drop-off service, respectively; June 18 to include information about pick-up bags; June 22 to update information about curbside pick-up of holds; June 27 to note 69 branches and 72 branches are available for pick-up service and drop-off service, respectively; June 30 to remove the mention of "curbside" and reorder information; July 6 to note 70 branches and 73 branches are available for pick-up service and drop-off service, respectively, and to include information about the City of Toronto's Mandatory Mask or Face Covering Bylaw; June 7 to include link to TPL's policy on Mandatory Use of Mask or Face Covering within Toronto Public Library Branches; July 13 to include information about extended services; August 10 to include information about holds pick-up service without an appointment; August 17 and October 21 to update information about holds pick-up service; Nov 24 to include information about pick-up service updates within Ontario's COVID-19 response framework; Dec 2 to include information about Fort York in the list of Alternate Pick-Up locations; Dec 28 to include information about pick-up service updates within Ontario's COVID-19 response framework.